Salvatore Esposito (footballer, born 2000)

-Salvatore Esposito (/it/; born 7 October 2000) is an Italian professional footballer who plays as a defensive midfielder for club Spezia and the Italy national team.
+Salvatore Esposito (/it/; born 7 October 2000) is an Italian professional footballer who plays as a defensive midfielder for club Sampdoria, on loan from Spezia, and the Italy national team.

 Club career

-Esposito first joined SPAL on loan from Inter Milan U-19 squad in January 2018.
+Esposito first joined SPAL on loan from the Inter U-19 squad in January 2018.
 He made several bench appearances for SPAL late in the 2017–18 Serie A season.
 The same year in 29 June, SPAL secured his permanent transfer from Inter.

 On 9 January 2019, Esposito was loaned to Serie C club Ravenna until the end of the season.
 The same year on 22 January, he made his Serie C debut against Triestina as a half-time substitute for Carlo Martorelli and scored a late equalizer in a 2–2 draw.

 On 11 July 2019, Esposito joined Serie B club Chievo on loan until 30 June 2020.

 On 6 January 2023, Esposito joined Serie A club Spezia on loan with an obligation to buy.
 He scored his first goal for the club with a direct free kick against AC Milan.

+On 4 January 2026, Esposito moved to Sampdoria on loan with a conditional obligation to buy, signing a contract with Sampdoria until 30 June 2030 that would be in place if the transfer is made permanent.